-A Certificate of Achievement can be obtained upon completion of the 48 unit major listed below.
+A Certificate of Achievement can be obtained upon completion of the 49-unit major listed below.
 The Associate in Science Degree can be obtained by completing a total of 69 units, including the major and the general education requirements.
-All courses for this major must be completed with a grade of C or better or a P if the course is taken on a pass-no pass basis.
+All courses for this major must be completed with a grade of C or better or a P if the course is taken on a Pass/No Pass basis.
+Certification of students as "Code Welders" is available at a nominal cost to the student.